Where is it based?

 The festival will be based at the Falls Creek Cross Country centre, located just above the top carpark at Falls Creek ski resort in north east Victoria.
 We recommend you stay on the mountain or nearby (Mt Beauty, Bogong Village or Howmans Gap) to be able to join us by 8.30am.
 Check here for ideas on accommodation options.

 There is still room in the program for you to get involved.
 If you would like to contribute an idea or offer to lead a workshop or tour, please get in touch.
-We will have the program locked in by early June so please get in touch soon if you’re keen to be involved.
+The program is currently very ‘male heavy’ and we would really welcome any offers of clinics or tours from women.
+Please get in touch with your idea: email@example.com

 Saturday September 1, 2018